 Music

 Eyeless In Gaza and their music have filled my life with much joy since 1983, when I first heard them.
-Visit their homepage (maintained by me) where you will find a full discography, information about upcoming projects and information on what you can buy from their own company: Ambivalent Scale.
-The solo works by Martyn Bates and related projects are presented on a separate website for Martyn Bates.
+Visit their homepage (maintained by me) where you will find a full discography, information about upcoming projects and information on what you can buy from their own company, Ambivalent Scale.
+The solo works by Martyn Bates and related projects are presented on a sub-site for Martyn Bates.

-Eyeless In Gaza is a very odd band indeed.
-What is most odd with their music is perhaps that it is sincere and beautiful.
-Eyeless’s music ranges from very improvisational to straight pop music.
-They are certainly best when they are somewhere in between of these modes, and they usually are.
+Eyeless In Gaza music ranges from very improvisational to straight pop music.
+They are best when they are somewhere in between of these modes.
 Their best albums may be Saw You in Reminding Pictures, Drumming the Beating Heart and Pale Hands I Loved So Well.
-(Unfortunately the first one is sold out (limited to 1000 numbered copies), while the two others appear on a newly remastered Cd (make sure to get the 2008 edition).)
+(Unfortunately the first one is sold out (limited to 1000 numbered copies), while the two others appear on a newly remastered Cd (make sure to get the 2008 edition or original Lps).)

 Welcome to join the Eyeless In Gaza/Martyn Bates mailing-list.
 Send me an ).

-Martyn Bates – A Map of the Stars in Summer (new lyrics book and mini-album (Cd)) is Martyn’s latest solo release.
-Just as lovely as always and surely recommended to anyone with the faintest of interest in beautiful music.
+Martyn Bates – A Map of the Stars in Summer (with lyrics book and mini-album (Cd)) is another great release.
+Latest album is Fireworks & Jewels and Martyn is as good as ever here.
 Read more at the Martyn Bates web site.
-The work with Alan Trench as Twelve Thousand Days are also remarkable!
+The works with Alan Trench as Twelve Thousand Days are also remarkable!

 Wim Mertens is a rather “modern” composer, but one with a rare talent for making beauty integral to much of his works.
 I prefer and recommend his Motives for Writing (ensemble) and A Man of No Fortune and with a Name to Come (piano & voice).
 Other good albums includes Vergessen, Strategié de la Rupture, After Virtue, Educes Me, Jardin Clos, Struggle for Pleasure, Maximizing the Audience, Shot and Echo, Epic That Never Was.
 There is now also a Wim Mertens discussion-list.